 - Before asking a question on the Forum, please explain your context.
 Why are you asking the question?
 Why does it matter?
 What have you already done in an attempt to find an answer (e.g. have you Googled it and searched the ISO27k FAQ and ISO27k Toolkit on this website)?
 What kind and size of organization do you represent?
 How mature is its ISMS?
 Forum members can provide more meaningful and helpful answers if you make the effort to clarify your question.
-Ultra-brief context-free question such as “How many people should we have to implement our ISMS?” tend to go nowhere fast and often stir up somewhat sarcastic and cynical responses.
+Ultra-brief context-free questions such as “How many people should we have to implement our ISMS?” tend to go nowhere fast and often stir up somewhat sarcastic and cynical responses.
 For further advice on asking questions intelligently, see here, here and here.
 Help us help you.

 - The Forum is non-commercial.
-We actively discourage members from overtly advertising or promoting their organizations and products, making commercial offers etc. on the Forum, although conventional email signatures that discreetly mention your employer or whatever are perfectly acceptable.
+We actively discourage members from overtly advertising or promoting their organizations and products, making commercial offers, advertising vacancies etc. on the Forum, although conventional email signatures that discreetly mention your employer or whatever are perfectly acceptable.
 Please help us keep this a professional self-help forum.
 To discuss commercial matters (for example if a Forum member explicitly requests information on goods or services that your company just happens to supply), please contact them directly/off-line and NOT via the Forum.
 Forum members who break this rule will probably find future postings censored and, if they continue flaunting the rules, they will be mysteriously removed from the group one day without further ado.

 - The Forum’s primary language is English, meaning plain English, not TXT-speak.
 However this is a truly international community, hence English is not the first language of many members.
 Please turn a blind ear to the occasional speling grammatical and errors: those who are brave enough to express themselves on such a technical subject in a foreign language as arcane as English deserve medals not moans.
 Please take non-English discussions off-line or find (or set up!) a similar forum for your languages of choice, but of course we would welcome an English summary if you have something relevant to contribute.

 - When responding to a post, please don’t change the subject line unless you are deliberately going off at a tangent.
-Google Groups uses the subjects to thread related messages together - with one exception: if you are replying to a Forum message received as part of a digest, please use the original poster’s subject line and trim off irrelevant messages.
+Google Groups uses the subjects to thread related messages together - with one exception: if you are replying to a Forum message received as part of a digest, please use the original poster’s subject line and trim out irrelevant messages.

-- Stay on topic please!
+- Stay on-topic please!
 There are plenty of other mailing lists and resources out there for other aspects of information security management.
 This Forum is exclusively about the ISO/IEC 27000-series standards and closely related matters.
 Anything else (such as technical queries about information or IT security controls, or general stuff such as vacancy notices, job-hunting, advertisements, press releases and jokes) is basically just noise.
 Help us keep the signal-to-noise ratio right up there in the green zone.